 The authority wishes to encourage a broad choice of memorial designs.
 However not all designs will suit the aesthetics of the burial area or remembrance gardens.
-Any proposed memorial within the dimensional rules but does not follow an already accepted design or colour must be pre-approved by the Cemetery Manager who may decide to seek approval from the members of the Burial Authority.
+Any proposed memorial within the dimensional rules but does not follow an already accepted design or colour must be pre-approved by the Cemetery Manager who may decide to seek approval from the members of LRC Burial Services Advisory Committee.

-Nobody other than memorial masons included on the Authority's approved list will be permitted to install, remove, refurbish or repair any memorial or part thereof within the cemetery grounds.
+Nobody other than memorial masons included on the Cemetery approved list will be permitted to install, remove, refurbish or repair any memorial or part thereof within the cemetery grounds.